dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

   * webpage displays and counts seconds
   * image displays and is loaded via webpack
   * js is es6 and linted without errors
-1. A short answer response to:
+1. A short answer response on canvas to:
   * describe the environment you set up.
   * any questions about what/why/how that you feel are unresolved?

 ### Extra Credit

-* add in more robust image loading than just file-loader. (compress + optimize) *
+* add in more robust image loading than just file-loader. (compress + optimize)

 ## Resources: